The JWST UNCOVER Treasury survey: Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization: Survey Design

-Our planned spectroscopic targets will be roughly prioritized according to scientific value and rarity: 1) any $z{>}12$ candidates, 2) $z{>}9$ galaxies prioritized by brightness, 3) Pop III candidate sources, 4) faint highly magnified $6{<}z{<}7$ galaxies, 5) quiescent galaxies $z{>}4$, 6) $z{>}6$ AGN, 7) dusty galaxies $z{>}4$, 8) low mass quiescent galaxies at $1{<}z{<}6$, 9) any unusual or unexpected sources, 10) extreme emission line galaxies, 11) mass-selected galaxies sampled in bins of mass and redshift.
-We emphasize that we expect many faint highly magnified sources remain very small and will be compact sources for NIRSpec (and not ``arcs'').
-We estimate that we can accommodate $\sim$15-20 sources to our full depth of 19.4 hours.
-Other sources require less exposure time.
-Approximate numbers for key target classes are included in Table \ref{tbl:numbers}, estimated from \citet{williams:18} and \citet{mason:15} models.
+Our planned spectroscopic targets will be roughly prioritized according to scientific value and rarity: { \begin{itemize} \item any $z{>}12$ candidates \item $z{>}9$ galaxies prioritized by brightness \item Pop III candidate sources \item faint highly magnified $6{<}z{<}7$ galaxies \item quiescent galaxies $z{>}4$ \item $z{>}6$ AGN \item dusty galaxies $z{>}4$ \item low mass quiescent galaxies at $1{<}z{<}6$ \item any unusual or unexpected sources \item extreme emission line galaxies \item mass-selected galaxies sampled in bins of mass and redshift \end{itemize} } We estimate that we can accommodate $\sim$15-20 sources to our full depth of 17.4 hours.
+Other sources require less exposure time. {This is accomplished by switching individual sources in and out of overlapping MSA designs (described below).} Approximate numbers for key target classes are included in Table \ref{tbl:numbers}, estimated from \citet{williams:18} and \citet{mason:15} models. {The full implementation of this MSA design will be presented in \citet{price:24}.}

-The total NIRSpec integration times will be split up in 7 dithered sequences of 2.77 hours each.
-We therefore design 7 masks with exposure time ranging from 2.77-19.4 hours, repeating the high priority objects.
-Each of our seven micro-shutter array (MSA) configuration will be designed in an iterative manner, with the possibility of keeping objects on multiple masks.
-Observations will follow a 3 point dither patter (3-POINT-WITH-NIRCAM-SIZE2).
+{The total NIRSpec integration times are designed to be split up in 7 partially overlapping dithered sequences of 2.7-4 hours each.
+We therefore design 7 masks with exposure time ranging from 2.7-17.4 hours, repeating the high priority objects.
+Each of our seven micro-shutter array (MSA) configurations are designed in an iterative manner, with the possibility of keeping objects on multiple masks. } Observations will follow a 3 point dither {pattern} (3-POINT-WITH-NIRCAM-SIZE2).
 We adopt the NRSIRS2 readout pattern, averaging 5 frames into groups to optimize the noise characteristics.
 Given the high target density of some lower priority targets (e.g., there will be 1000s of high-z emission line galaxies), we expect to fill each mask with $\sim$100 targets for a total of $\sim$500 unique sources in the spectroscopic sample.

 Slit loss through the MSA will be significant and wavelength dependent due to variation in the PSF, complicating precise flux calibration.
-However, because the UNCOVER program includes multiband NIRCam pre-imaging, our team will be well-positioned to perform corrections for these wavelength-dependent aperture effects, leveraging flexible, spatially-resolved galaxy models \citep{leja:21}.
+However, because the UNCOVER program includes multiband NIRCam pre-imaging, our team {is} well-positioned to perform corrections for these wavelength-dependent aperture effects, leveraging flexible, spatially-resolved galaxy models \citep{leja:21}.